figayi/TMC-EvalShield/readme.md

 # TMC-EvalShield

 ## Abstract
-The TMC-EvalShield is the TRINAMIC Evaluation Firmware for ST STM32-Nucleo boards.
+The TMC-EvalShield is the TRINAMIC Evaluation Firmware for STMicroelectronics STM32-Nucleo boards.
 This aims to simplify the evaluation process of our motion controller shields.

 ## Current state